SecretFoundation/SNIPs/SNIP-20.md

 be used to find out how much allowance the account has given other accounts, and how much it has been given by other accounts.

+The `expiration` field of the response may be either `null` or unset if no expiration has been set.

 ##### Request
 |Name         |Type             |Description                                                         | optional |
 |-------------|-----------------|--------------------------------------------------------------------|----------|